Laird A. Lile

 In September 2014, Florida Governor Rick Scott appointed Laird to the Second District Court of Appeal Judicial Nominating Commission for a four-year term.
 He has served both as Chair and Vice Chair.

-In 2013, Laird was appointed by the Chief Justice of the Florida Supreme Court to a second, three-year term on the Florida Courts Technology Commission.
+In 2016, Laird was appointed by the Chief Justice of the Florida Supreme Court to a third, three-year term on the Florida Courts Technology Commission.
 This Commission is responsible for recommendations to the Court on all aspects of technology.
 Laird is one of three practicing lawyers serving on the Commission.

 A past chair of the 10,000-plus-member Real Property, Probate and Trust Law Section of The Florida Bar (2004-2005), Laird serves the Section in numerous capacities.
 He is presently Liaison to the Clerk of Courts.
 He is a past Chair of the Legislation Committee, during which time Florida’s elective share law was enacted and the current Florida Probate Code was enacted.
 He is also a past chair of the Section’s Liaison with Corporate Fiduciaries Committee and the Strategic Planning Committee.
 Laird served as Co- Chair of a special ad hoc committee, the Trust Code Revision Committee, which developed the comprehensive revision of Florida’s trust law enacted in 2006 by the Florida Legislature.

 Laird received the Section’s Annual Service Award (1999) for his outstanding efforts and achievements on its behalf, the William S. Belcher Lifetime Professionalism Award (2009) and the Robert C. Scott Award (2010) for exemplary service.